CodeInterview.io Live Coding Interview Guide (2026): What the Platform Tracks and How to Walk Through It Cleanly

 The platform records more than most candidates expect.
 It's not advertised as anti-cheating tooling.
 It's collaborative editor infrastructure.
 But the recording is detailed enough to function as a debrief surface.

-Per-keystroke history.
-Every character the candidate types, every backspace, every cursor move is recorded and replayable.
+Per-keystroke history is the recording of every character typed, every backspace, and every cursor move, replayable end to end.
 The interviewer can scrub through the session like a video, watching the code emerge in real time.
 Pauses show up as flat segments; bursts of typing show up as compressed activity.
 Reviewers writing a debrief days later use the replay to verify their notes.

-Paste events.
-Any text pasted into the editor is logged as a discrete paste event, distinct from typed text.
+A paste event is any text dropped into the editor via paste, logged as a discrete entry distinct from typed text.
 The interviewer's replay view highlights the pasted block, the size of the paste, and the timestamp.
 Pasting a 50-line block lights up the timeline; typing the same 50 lines looks like work.
 This is the single loudest behavioral signal the platform surfaces.

 Execution output.
 When the candidate hits Run, the output appears in a shared panel both parties see.
 Errors are visible to both.
 Test failures are visible to both.
 There's no private execution surface, and the execution history is preserved across the session.